Nalum/AxREST/README.md

         "message": "User successfully created."
     }

-###GET
+####GET

 There are two calls to __GET__:

-1. The first is `/` this will return an array containing all users within the database.
+1. The first is `/`, this will return an object containing a message and an array containing all users within the database.

     __Example Request__: